Sameness Entices, but Novelty Enchants in Fanfiction Online: Data Methods

 where $\boldsymbol{f_i}$ is the vector representation of a fanfiction, and $\boldsymbol{f_i^{(c)}}$ is the centroid (see above). $\boldsymbol{v} = \frac{1}{2}(\boldsymbol{f_i} + \boldsymbol{f_i^{(c)}})$, and D is the Kullback--Leibler divergence between the two vectors.

 The Python library \texttt{gensim} is used to fit LDA topic models on our data.
 The parameters are: number of topics $=$ 100\footnote{Our results do not significantly change even if we vary the number of topics to 20, 40, 60, 80, and 120 (results not shown).}, $\alpha = 0.01$, and iterations $=$ 50.
-The texts are preprocessed by removing the top 500 most frequent words and the words that appear only once.
+The texts are preprocessed by removing the top 500 most frequent words and the words that appear only once; a common practice in fitting LDA models~\cite{gensim_tutorial}.
+Additionally, we remove the punctuations, numbers, and convert all text to lower case.
 The data and code that we used is made available\footnote{\url{https://github.com/yzjing/ao3}}.